 2.2 Isolation and identification of the causal pathogen

 Samples were collected from naturally diseased faba bean plants, showing typical symptoms of root rot.
 The infected parts were then sliced into tiny pieces of 0.5 cm and surface disinfected with 2 % hypochlorite solution for 2 mins, washed couple of times in sterile distilled water and dried between sterile filter paper sheets.
-Then, they are placed in petri dishes containing potato Dextrose Agar (PDA) and incubated in the dark.
+They were then placed on Petri dishes Then, they are placed in petri dishes containing potato Dextrose Agar (PDA) and incubated in the dark.
 The developed fungal colonies were purified by single-spore isolation.
-Identification of the isolates were carried out on 5-12 days old culture based on morphological features of mycelia (culture) and spores as well as culture appearances, the resulted isolates were recognized as Fusarium solani (Fig. 1a) [15] and all the genotypes were inoculated in the greenhouse.
+Identification of the isolates were carried out on 5-12 days old culture based on morphological features of mycelia (culture) and spores as well as culture appearances, the resulting isolates were recognized as Fusarium solani (Fig. 1a) [15] and all the genotypes were inoculated in the greenhouse.
 The categorization of genotypes was then based on disease intensity as per below given 1 to 9 disease scale of [16] which they have used for similar studies in bean.
 The fungi produce greyish- brown to black infection on feeder roots and progresses gradually towards the main root, Symptoms on foliage are also progressive, ranging from yellow leaves to pronounced yellowing of the top growth and severe stunting.
 Plants affected by root rot rarely branched and their roots and the basal portion of the stem were brown when cut open longitudinally.
 The resistance reaction of genotypes was tested by screening the genotypes under greenhouse conditions.
 Heavy selection pressure (inoculum load) was put on the genotypes by spraying a spore concentration of 2×106 spores/ml.
-Identification of the isolates were carried out on 5-12 days old culture based on the morphological features of mycelia and spores as well as cultural appearances, the resulted isolates were recognized as Fusarium solani.
+Identification of the isolates were carried out on 5-12 days old culture based on the morphological features of mycelia and spores as well as cultural characteristics.
+The isolates were identified as Fusarium solani .
 This pathogen produces colonies that are white and cottony.
 However, instead of developing a pink or violet centre like most Fusarium species, F. solani becomes blue-green or bluish brown.
 Fusarium solani colonies are low-floccose, loose, slimy and sporadic.
 On PDA, this fungus grows rapidly, but not as rapidly as Fusarium oxysporium.
 Fusarium solani produces asexual spores (microconidia and macroconidia).
 Its sexual state is Nectria haematococca (Ascomycete).
 It produces chlamydospores and overwinters as mycelium or spores in infected or dead tissues or seed.
 The categorization of genotypes was done based on disease intensity as per below given 1 to 9 disease scoring scale used for similar studies in bean as shown in (Table 2).

 Table 2: Scale for assessment of disease severity in greenhouse.